Kernix13/node-npm-basics/README.md

 npm i -g npm@8
 ```

+To update Node.js check out the Usage section in the [nvm repo](https://github.com/nvm-sh/nvm#usage) or the [Node releases page](https://nodejs.org/en/blog/release/).
+I used the Node update wizard and that worked.

 To install all the dependencies for a project run the following.
 This step will automatically read and process the `package.json` file:

 ```node